You probably heard that to tree planter job is one of the hardest in the world.

 Well, it means that you are doing significant work for humanity.
 Also, it means, that this tree planting job is well respected among Scandinavian people.

 Working as a tree planter.
-Working Conditions
+Working Conditions.
+(Can be applied for any tree planting job)

 If you’re interested in planting trees, you should definitely consider the pros and cons of this job.